Return To Handbook IndexRoss Crain's Resume

 + USH * Vsh

 A common assumption is that UH and UW are very small, and that the shale term can be lumped into the matrix term.
-Thu equation 1 is sometimes used directly.
-Equation 6 below is more accurate in shaly zones.:
+Equation 7 below is more accurate in shaly zones.:

 PHIe = effective porosity (fractional)